 \subsection{Structure of the remainder of the article}

-The $T$-graph at the point $\lambda=\lambda_c$ has illustrated that, if the set of move nominations that a player may make without surrendering value changes as $\lambda$ rises through a certain point, complications arise for analysis, even in the idealized Poisson game.
+The $T$-graph at the point $\lambda=\lambda_c$ has illustrated that, if the set of optimal move nominations that a player may make changes with $\lambda$, complications arise for analysis, even in the idealized Poisson game.
 In working with root-reward trees, we are choosing to sidestep this difficulty, by using a framework in which such special values of $\lambda$ do not exist.
 In Section~\ref{s.tools}, we review the Peres-\v{S}uni\'c algorithm from~\cite{PeresSunic} for finding biased infinity harmonic functions on graphs.
-In Theorem~\ref{t.uniqueps}, we will establish that a related decomposition of the graph into paths (which has already been suggested in our discussion of the $T$ graph) has no dependence on $\lambda \in (0,\infty)$ in the case of root-reward trees.
+We will establish that a related decomposition of the graph into paths (which has already been suggested in our discussion of the $T$ graph) has no dependence on $\lambda \in (0,\infty)$ in the case of root-reward trees.
 We will prove the $h$-differentiability Proposition~\ref{p.differentiable} and several other needed facts about $h$ on root-reward trees.

-In Section~\ref{s.finitehorizonbasics}, we will introduce finite time-horizon games $\game_n(\e,\lambda,v)$ whose gameplay is in essence the truncation of that in $\game(\e,\lambda,v)$ to the first $n$ turns.
-Our finite-horizon games will be set up so that each has value $h(\lambda,v)$, with no error needed to account for the finiteness of~$n$: see Lemma~\ref{l.tugnash} for the case of classical tug-of-war; (later, Proposition~\ref{p.leisurely}(1) will assert this for the stake-governed version).
-As such, finite-horizon classical tug-of-war becomes a tool for deriving the stake function formulas in Proposition~\ref{p.totvar}.
+Section~\ref{s.finitehorizon} concerns finite time-horizon games $\game_n(\e,\lambda,v)$ whose gameplay is in essence the truncation of that in $\game(\e,\lambda,v)$ to the first $n$ turns.
+Our finite-horizon games will be set up, in Section~\ref{s.basics}, so that each has value $h(\lambda,v)$, with no error needed to account for the finiteness of~$n$: see Lemma~\ref{l.tugnash} for the case of constant-bias tug-of-war; later, Theorem~\ref{t.leisurely.theorem}(1) will assert this for the stake-governed version.
+As such, finite-horizon constant-bias tug-of-war becomes a tool for deriving the stake function formulas in Proposition~\ref{p.totvar}.
 Indeed, we prove Proposition~\ref{p.totvar} in Section~\ref{s.totvar}, by an argument concerning tug-of-war that is inspired by the heuristic perturbative identification of the stake function in the stake-governed version of the game seen in Section~\ref{s.stakeperturb}.